+''' mal@server1:~/openvpn-ca$ ./build-key-server server1 Generating a 2048 bit RSA private key ... writing new private key to 'server1.key' This should be kept private and secure. ....
+You are about to be asked to enter information that will be incorporated into your certificate request.
+What you are about to enter is what is called as Distinguished Name or a DN.
+There are quite a few fields but you can leave some blank For some fields there will be a default value, If you enter '.', the field will be left blank. .....
+These values below are obtained from the vars file we edited before, hit enter to accept the '''

 '''

-mal@server1:~/openvpn-ca$ ./build-key-server server1

-Generating a 2048 bit RSA private key

-writing new private key to 'serverl.key' This should be kept private and secure.

-You are about to be asked to enter information that will be incorporated

-into your certificate request.

-What you are about to enter is what is called as Distinguished Name or a DN.

-There are quite a few fields but you can leave some blank

-For some fields there will be a default value,

-If you enter '.', the field will be left blank.

-These values below are obtained from the vars file we edited before, hit enter to accept the

-value in square brackets, or change them here.

 Country Name (2 letter code) [NZ]:

 State or Province Name (full name) [Otago]:

 Locality Name (eg, city) [Dunedin]:

 Organizational Name (eg, company) [...]:

 Organizational Unit Name (eg, section [...]:

-Common Name (eg, your name or your server's hostname) [server1]:
+Common Name (eq, your name or your server's hostname) [server1]:

 Name [EasyRSA]:

 Email Address [...]:

 Please enter the following 'extra' attributes

 to be sent with your certificate request

 A challenge password []: Leave this blank

 An optional company name []: Leave this blank

 Using configuration from /home/mal/openvpn-ca/openssl-1.0.0.cnf

 Check that the request matche the signature

 Signature ok

 The Subjects Distinguished Name is as follows:

 countryName

 :PRINTABLE: 'NZ'

+stateOrProvinceName

 :PRINTABLE: 'OTAGO'

-stateOrProvinceName

 localityName

 :PRINTABLE: 'Dunedin'

 organizationalName

 :PRINTABLE: '...'

-organizationalUnitName:PRINTABLE: '...'
+organizationalUnitName:PRINTABLE:'...'

 :PRINTABLE:'server1'

-:PRINTABLE:'EasyRSA'

 commonName

 name

+:PRINTABLE: 'EasyRSA'

 :IA5STRING: '...

-email Address
+emailAddress

 Certificate is to be certified until Jan 16 22:20:16 2028 GMT (3560 days)

 Sign the certificate? [y/n]: y

-1 out of 1 certificate request certified, commit? [y/n] y
+1 out of 1 certificate request certified, commit? [v/n] v

 Write out database with 1 new entries

 Data Base Updated

 '''